-For Retail and Commercial Banks, LOANS with 300 new entities is the most anticipated addition to the Financial Industry Business Ontology (FIBO) and the Financial Industry Business Data Model (FIB-DM).
+For Retail and Commercial Banks, LOANS with 300 new entities is an Informative package of the Financial Industry Business Ontology (FIBO) and the Financial Industry Business Data Model (FIB-DM).

 FIBO Development version

-The data model may have more than Four Thousand Entities.
+The Informative FIBO Data Model has 4,563 entities.
 The chart analyses the latest, FIBO Development (DEV) November 23 download.
 The pie slices are FIBO modules and their number of entities.
 The pie in the pie breaks out the new 2020 modules.

 Loans is part of the extended, full model version.
 See the differences between core and full version on the FIB-DM upgrade page.

 The main package for sub packages supporting Collateral, Guarantees, Basic Terms, Parties, and Regulatory aspects.

 Entities in this package describe the concept of loan collateral and loan property collateral in the context of collateralized securitized loans.